jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2022/Protective Penguin/3 Lights Out/README.md

 Usage: ./lds <path>
 ```

 So it needs a path name as a command line argument.
 Why not pass it *Font-Unix* for fun and giggles.
-After all, *lds* might be the exfiltration componten out of the provided challenges files.
+After all, *lds* might be the exfiltration compontent out of the provided challenges files.

 ```console
 $ qltool run -f ./lds --rootfs ./rootfs/ --args ./Font-Unix